 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.

 JRst - reStructuredText parser is written mostly in Python.

-Across all Python projects on Open Hub, 25% all source code lines are comments.
+Across all Python projects on Open Hub, 24% of all source code lines are comments.

 This holds true for JRst - reStructuredText parser as well.
 It contains the same ratio of comment lines to code lines as the majority of Python projects in Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

 Over the past twelve months, 2 developers contributed new code to JRst - reStructuredText parser, making this a relatively small project team.

 For this measurement, Open Hub considers only recent changes to the code.
 Over the entire history of the project, 17 developers have contributed.